fredbuhl/EmoGator/README.md

 ['Adoration', 'Amusement', 'Anger', 'Awe', 'Confusion', 'Contempt', 'Contentment', 'Desire', 'Disappointment', 'Disgust', 'Distress', 'Ecstasy', 'Elation', 'Embarrassment', 'Fear', 'Guilt', 'Interest', 'Neutral', 'Pain', 'Pride', 'Realization', 'Relief', 'Romantic Love', 'Sadness', 'Serenity', 'Shame', 'Surprise (Negative)', 'Surprise (Positive)', 'Sympathy', 'Triumph']

-The file data/category_names.pt provides a python list with these categories.
-Note that the samples are labled 01-30, but the categores in the python list are 0-29.
+The file data/category_names.pt provides a Python list with these categories, saved via torch.save.
+Note that the samples are labeled 01-30, but the categories in the Python list are 0-29.
 A simple:

  __import torch__
  __category_names=torch.load('data/category-names.pt')__

 will bring them in.

 For now, I've included some utilities in code/utils.